-In Montenegro there is a documented continuity of regression in the media sphere, which is visible in the open censorship, self-censorship and covert censorship, and strong political pressures stand out, said the executive director of the CGO Daliborka Uljarević at the conference “Facts are important,” organized by the NGO within the same project, with the support of the Kingdom of the Netherlands.
+In Montenegro, there is a documented continuity of regression in the media sphere, which is visible in open censorship, self-censorship and covert censorship, and strong political pressures, which peaked in the pratial occupation of the public service of the Radio Television of Montenegro, were evaluated by the executive director of CGO Daliborka Uljarevic at the conference “Facts Are Important”, organized by this NGO within the project with the same name, with the support of the Kingdom of the Netherlands.

 “This regression is visible in open censorship, which involves attacks on journalists and the media themselves, which are multiplied without an adequate outcome.
 Consequently, there is self-censorship, because in a country where it is easy to imprison physically threaten journalists, fewer people who want to venture into the danger of being targeted by exploring topics that threaten the bearers of power.
 Also, through the so-called. covert censorship using discretionary powers in the distribution of public funds creates unfair competition on the media market and endangers the sustainability of the media, “said Uljarević.
 She assessed that all this had a reflection on the disregard of ethical and professional standards.
 The Minister of Culture Aleksandar Bogdanović said that , adopting a system of European values, Montenegro continuously normatively and institutionally promotes freedom of expression as a fundamental human right and the basis of a democratic society.
 “Establishing an ambience for free, professional and ethical media reporting, are the cornerstones of European reforms to which Montenegro is truly committed” , Bogdanović pointed out.